Isoperimetric problem and structure at infinity on Alexandrov spaces with nonnegative curvature: Isoperimetric problem

 where we refer to \cite{DePhilippisGigli18} for the definition of the singular strata $\mathcal{S}^k$.
 Notice that for every $x\in\mathcal{S}^{N-1}\setminus \mathcal{S}^{N-2}$ the tangent cone is unique and isomorphic to $\mathbb R_+^N$, see \cite[item (iii), Theorem 1.4]{BrueNaberSemola20}.
 In particular, we also have, by the volume convergence \cite{DePhilippisGigli18}, that the density of $\mathcal{H}^N$ at every point in $\mathcal{S}^{N-1}\setminus \mathcal{S}^{N-2}$ is $1/2$, and $\leq 1/2$ for every $x\in\partial^* X$ by the lower semicontinuity of the density.

-In \cite{MondinoKapovitch} a new notion of boundary $\partial X$ for the $N$-dimensional $\RCD(K,N)$ spaces has been introduced \cite[Definition 4.2]{MondinoKapovitch}.
+In \cite{MondinoKapovitch} a new notion of boundary $\partial X$ for the {non-collapsed} $\RCD(K,N)$ spaces ({i.e., the reference measure is $\haus^N$}) has been introduced \cite[Definition 4.2]{MondinoKapovitch}.
 As noticed in that paper, this notion agrees with the notion of boundary in the Alexandrov setting, which is studied, e.g., in \cite{Perelman91}.

-In the setting of arbitrary $N$-dimensional $\RCD(K,N)$ spaces it is known that the notion of having nonempty boundary is independent of the definition of boundary we choose, see \cite[Theorem 6.6]{BrueNaberSemola20}.
+In the setting of arbitrary {non-collapsed} $\RCD(K,N)$ spaces ({i.e., the reference measure is $\haus^N$}) it is known that the notion of having nonempty boundary is independent of the definition of boundary we choose, see \cite[Theorem 6.6]{BrueNaberSemola20}.
 In the setting of Alexandrov spaces with curvature bounded from below it has been proved in \cite[Item (iii) of Theorem 7.4]{BrueNaberSemola20} that, whenever $\partial^* X\neq 0$, we have that $\partial^* X = \partial X$, so that the two notions of boundary fully coincide on Alexandrov spaces with curvature bounded from below with $\partial^* X\neq \emptyset$.

-Finally, by \cite[Theorem 1.6]{BrueNaberSemola20}, we know that the pmGH limit $X$ of $N$-dimensional $\RCD(K,N)$-spaces $X_i$ without boundary $\partial^* X_i$ has no boundary $\partial^* X$.
+Finally, by \cite[Theorem 1.6]{BrueNaberSemola20}, we know that the pmGH limit $X$ of {non-collapsed} $\RCD(K,N)$ spaces $X_i$ ({i.e., the reference measure is $\haus^N$}) {with uniform bounds on the volume of unit balls}, and without boundary $\partial^* X_i$, has no boundary $\partial^* X$.
 We remark that some of the results obtained in the $\RCD$ setting in \cite{BrueNaberSemola20} were already known in the Alexandrov setting.
-E.g., the noncollapsing of the boundary along pGH limits, and the volume convergence of the boundary in \cite[Theorem 9.2, Remark 9.13]{KapovitchPerelmanStability}, and \cite[Theorem 1.3]{Fujioka}, respectively.
+E.g., the non-collapsing of the boundary along pGH limits, and the volume convergence of the boundary in \cite[Theorem 9.2, Remark 9.13]{KapovitchPerelmanStability}, and \cite[Theorem 1.3]{Fujioka}, respectively.